chlehdwon/RDB2G-Bench/docs/source/030/random_search.rst

 The random search algorithm process:

-1. Uniformly sample graph constructions from the entire search space
+1. Uniformly sample graph models from the entire search space
-2. Evaluate the performance of each sampled graph construction
+2. Evaluate the performance of each sampled graph model
-3. Keep track of the best architecture found so far
+3. Keep track of the best graph model found so far
-4. Repeat until the evaluation budget is exhausted
+4. Repeat until the budget is exhausted

 Random Search Baseline
 ----------------------